snarkify/zkevm-circuits/docs/MCOPY.md

 ## buss mapping
   - generates stack read operations to get above mentioned parameters. `dst_offset`, `src_offset`, `length`.

-  - generates copy event in helper `gen_copy_steps_for_memory_to_memory` because it is a dynamic copy case. the copy steps generating follows all read steps + all wrtie steps pattern while normal existing copy steps follows read step + write step + read step + write step... pattern. this is to avoid copy range overlaps issue(destination copy range overlaps source copy range in the same memory context). copy event's `src_type` and `dst_type` are the same `CopyDataType::Memory`, copy event's `src_id` and `dst_id` are also the same since source and destination copy happens in one call context.
+  - generates copy event in helper `gen_copy_steps_for_memory_to_memory` because it is a dynamic copy case. the copy steps generating follows all read steps + all write steps pattern while normal existing copy steps follows read step + write step + read step + write step... pattern. this is to avoid copy range overlaps issue(destination copy range overlaps source copy range in the same memory context). copy event's `src_type` and `dst_type` are the same `CopyDataType::Memory`, copy event's `src_id` and `dst_id` are also the same since source and destination copy happens in one call context.

   - rw_counter of write steps start from half of total memory word count.